 Canoeing the Kickapoo River

-For Memorial Day weekend, Sean and I spent three nights camping in Perrot State Park.
+For Memorial Day weekend, I spent three nights camping in Perrot State Park.
 It was hotter than blazes the entire weekend, each day reaching into the 90’s.
 Thankfully we brought our canoe along so that we could spend some time on the water.

 On Saturday, we explored the Trempealeau River, which is accessible right from the campground.
 But the river was so dirty and brown that I didn’t even want to go in it to cool off.
-So we searched for other rivers nearby and Sean found the Kickapoo River, just an hour east of Perrot State Park.
+So we searched for other rivers nearby and we found the Kickapoo River, just an hour east of Perrot State Park.

 The problem was that we only had one vehicle which meant once we got down the river, we had no way of getting back to the truck.
-So Sean called around and discovered a few different shuttle services that could pick us up!
+We called around and discovered a few different shuttle services that could pick us up!
 So on Sunday, we loaded up the truck and headed to the Kickapoo.

 We ended up choosing the shuttle service through Wild Kickapoo Adventures and paid $20 up front for our pickup.
 There are numbered bridges along the river where you can land your canoe or kayak, so they told us to give them a call when we were ready, tell them which bridge we were at, and they would come pick us up.